codingMustache/codingMustache/README.md

 ## Joke of the Day

-My cat was just sick on the carpet, I don’t think it’s feline well.
+I’m on a whiskey diet.
+I’ve lost three days already.

 ## Daily Trivia

-In programming, the ternary operator is mostly defined with what symbol(s)?
+Which data structure does FILO apply to?
- 1. ??
+ 1. Queue
- 2. ?:
+ 2. Heap
- 3. if then
+ 3. Tree
- 4. ?
+ 4. Stack

 <details>
   <summary>Answer</summary>
-  ?:
+  Stack
 </details>

 ## Home Server Up-Time

-Its been **9 days** since this server shutdown
+Its been **** since this server shutdown